ekumanov/cybrid/README.md

 **Cybrid** is a DIY project I finished in 2020.
 The main goal was to turn a grand piano action into a MIDI controller.
 In digital piano terminiology instruments with a real wooden piano action are called _hybrid_ pianos.
-I own one such instrument, the Yamaha AvantGrand N1X which is a digital piano with real grand piano action and realistic piano hammers that are stopped by a cushioning rail instead of striking strings.
+I own one such instrument, the Yamaha AvantGrand N1X which is a digital piano with real grand piano action and realistic piano hammers that are stopped by a cushioning rail instead of strings.
-There are optical sensors that detect hammer velocity and produce digital sound.
+There are optical sensors that detect the hammer velocity and produce digital piano sound.
 In other words, it's a hybrid between an acoustic piano and a digital piano.
 I really like the Yamaha AvantGrand concept and wondered if I can re-create something similar as a DIY project.
 Since I participate on various Internet piano forums with the CyberGene nickname, another user suggested that I name the project Cybrid (from **Cyber**Gene and **hybrid**).